8g6-new/c_spectrogram/README.md

 - **Real-Time Processing**: Extend the pipeline for streaming audio analysis.
 - **Machine Learning Integration**: Feed MFCCs into ML models for tasks like bird call classification.
 - **Enhanced Benchmarking**: Add memory usage and CPU/GPU utilization metrics to `bench.h`.
+- **Simple haetmap for faster ploting** :Replace the `libheatmap` `heatmap_add_weighted_point()` call used on every loop iteration, as it was identified as a significant bottleneck in image plotting.
+A custom, simplified heatmap generator will be implemented for faster rendering.
 - **Documentation**: Add detailed API docs and usage examples to `headers/` and `README.md`.

 ## Acknowledgments

-- Built with inspiration from Librosa, aiming for high-performance audio processing in C.
+- Built with inspiration from [Librosa](https://librosa.org/), aiming for high-performance audio processing in C.

-- Tested on bioacoustics datasets (e.g., bird calls), with thanks to open-source audio libraries like FFTW and libsndfile.
+- Tested on bioacoustics datasets (e.g., bird calls), with thanks to open-source audio libraries like [FFTW](http://www.fftw.org/) and [libsndfile](http://www.mega-nerd.com/libsndfile/).

-- Special thanks to the open-source community for tools like OpenBLAS, libpng, and OpenMP.
+- Special thanks to the open-source community for tools like [OpenBLAS](https://www.openblas.net/), [libpng](http://www.libpng.org/pub/png/libpng.html), and [OpenMP](https://www.openmp.org/).

----
+- Gratitude to [lucasb-eyer/libheatmap](https://github.com/lucasb-eyer/libheatmap) for the heatmap visualization module used in this project.

+- Credit to [lieff/minimp3](https://github.com/lieff/minimp3) for the lightweight MP3 decoding library.